User Tools

 mv /etc/krb5.conf /etc/krb5.conf.bak

-Configure the Time Service.
+Configure the time service.

 See Installing and configuring Chrony to work with a Samba DC.